SuzukiRyuichiro/workshop-chrome-extension/README.md

 ## Setup

-All you need for this workshop is [Google Chrome](https://www.google.com/chrome/) and a text editor or IDE like [Sublime Text](https://www.sublimetext.com/) or [VS Code](https://code.visualstudio.com/download).
+All you need for this workshop is [Google Chrome](https://www.google.com/chrome/) or any other chromium based browser, and a text editor or IDE like [Sublime Text](https://www.sublimetext.com/) or [VS Code](https://code.visualstudio.com/download).

 ##### **TODO:**